FedEx: Allegations of tax avoidance

 In December 2019, CNBC listed FedEx along with 378 additional Fortune 500 companies that "paid an effective federal tax rate of 0% or less" as a result of the Tax Cuts and Jobs Act of 2017.
 The New York Times reported that FedEx paid $1.5 billion in taxes after the 2017 fiscal year (effective tax rate of 34%) and then $0 after the 2018 fiscal year (effective tax rate of 0%) as a result of lobbying done by the company.

 Mass shooting at Indianapolis facility

 A FedEx Ground facility was the site of a mass shooting in Indianapolis on April 15, 2021, causing nine deaths (including the perpetrator) and at least 6 injuries.

-FedEx released a statement early the next morning, saying they were "deeply saddened" by the loss of their team members.
+Texas fatal crash

+A FedEx truck in Texas veered into the oncoming lane and collided with an oncoming SUV in Texas in May 2024, causing all five people in the SUV to die.

+Pennsylvania vehicular homicide

+A FedEx driver, Santos M. Valentin, killed three people in July 2024 while driving a FedEx semi truck while using his cell phone.
+Santos has been charged with three counts of vehicular homicide.
+Valentin claimed the victim's vehicle came out of nowhere; however, video footage from inside the FedEx truck's cab showed Valentin looking at his phone for a long period leading up to the crash.